Stabyhoun vs St. Bernard: Complete Comparison (2026)

 Health and Lifespan Comparison

 Stabyhoun has a typical lifespan of 13-15 years, while St. Bernard lives approximately 8-10 years.
 Health profiles differ significantly between these dogs.
 Stabyhoun is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-St. Bernard faces its own health challenges including Orthopedic Conditions, Heart Conditions, Other Concerns.
+St. Bernard faces its own health challenges including skeletal and joint concerns, Heart Conditions, Other Concerns.
 Stabyhoun has 1 documented predispositions compared to 3 for St. Bernard, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health